Donwulff/bio-tools/README.md

 https://github.com/Donwulff/bio-tools/blob/master/results/BGISEQ-500_PE100.sorted.bam.pdf

+Here red and blue are error covariates of Chromosome 20 only (To save time) before and after applying the whole-genome BQSR.
 Note the blue dots are not quite flat, so significant residual error not explained by the existing covariates still exists.

 Insert size is another self-evident covariant, but a recent paper put it down to science: